W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁴They [guilt feelings] also show that you believe you can think apart from God, and want to [think apart from God].
 ⁵Every disordered thought is attended by guilt at its [the-disordered-thought’s] inception, and maintained by guilt in its [the-disordered-thought’s] continuance.
 ⁶Guilt is inescapable by those who believe they order their own thoughts, and must therefore obey their [own-thoughts’] dictates.
-⁷This [obeying-thought’s-dictates] makes them [believers-in-ordering-their-own-thoughts] feel responsible for their [believers-in-ordering-their-own-thoughts’] errors without recognising that, by accepting this responsibility [responsibility for errors], they [believers-in-ordering-their-own-thoughts] are reäcting irresponsibly.
+⁷This [obeying-thought’s-dictates] makes them [believers-in-ordering-their-own-thoughts] feel responsible for their [believers-in-ordering-their-own-thoughts’] errors without recognising that, by accepting this responsibility [responsibility for errors], they [believers-in-ordering-their-own-thoughts] are reacting irresponsibly.
 ⁸If the sole responsibility of the miracle worker is to accept the Atonement for himself [miracle-worker’s-self], and I assure you that it [accepting the Atonement] is [miracle-worker’s-sole-responsibility], then the responsibility for *what* is atoned for cannot be yours [your responsibility].
 ⁹The dilemma [of whether or not you are responsible for thoughts effects] cannot be resolved except by accepting the solution of undoing.
 ¹⁰You *would* be responsible for the effects of all your wrong thinking if it [your wrong thinking] could not be undone.